HWTeng-Teaching/202502-Financial-Econometrics/512717009_IWFan/HomeWork06(20250331)/Ques. and Ans.md

 ## Ans:

-# Problem 5.6 - Hypothesis Testing with Estimated Coefficient Covariance Matrix
+Hypothesis Testing with Estimated Coefficient Covariance Matrix

 From a sample of 63 observations, the least squares estimates and the estimated covariance matrix are:

-估計值：
+estimated：

 $$
 \begin{bmatrix}